data-workspaces/data-workspaces-core/docs/intro.rst

 * More complex scenarios involving multi-step data pipelines can easily be automated.
 See the documentation for details.

+See the :ref:`Tutorial Section <tutorial>` for a continuation of this example.

 .. _installation:

 Installation